-Occupational Therapy: Requirements and Continuing Education
+Occupational Therapy: Requirements for Licensure

 Notice: The practice of occupational therapy with a lapsed license may make a practitioner's billings vulnerable to legal challenge from insurance companies and payers.

-Initial Application For Licensure
+Application For Licensure

 - The application must be submitted on completed forms as supplied by the board.